 There are five key dimensions of systems: results, roles, relationships, rules, and resources.
-Use this worksheet, adapted from USAID's 5Rs Framework, to help identify the dynamics of the system you seek to change.
+Use this worksheet to help identify the dynamics of the system you seek to change.
 See more on this worksheet in the National Fund's systems change toolbox ("Analyze a System From Multiple Perspectives").
 See a completed fictional example on page 2 of this worksheet.